-Now trading as La Nuova Apparelmaster, the company is owned by Gordon and his son Brad.
-Brad is the Managing Director and is supported closely by General Manager and 25 year industry veteran Bevan Broughton .While Gordon is now retired, he supports the business in an advisory role as director of the board
+Now trading as La Nuova Apparelmaster, the company is owned by Gordon’s son Brad.
+Brad is the Managing Director and is supported closely by General Manager and 25 year industry veteran Bevan Broughton .While Gordon is now retired, he supports the business in an advisory role as director of the board.

 From its inception, the company has built a reputation on listening, understanding and then responding to its clients’ requirements.

 We believe our business is fundamentally founded on ‘presentation’, both in the way we present products to our clients and the clean image they in turn present to theirs.

 To this end, we offer for hire a huge range of work overalls, shirts, trousers, dustcoats and other protective clothing, table and bed linen, backed up by a comprehensive laundering programme, together with washroom services such as towels, sanitary units and mats.
 Most recently we have been providing a first aid kit supply and service, and also now specialise in wedding dress cleaning, repairs and alterations.

 La Nuova Apparelmaster has the capacity in our current Inglewood plant to cope with processing huge volumes of product on a day to day basis.
 We are recognised for our superior quality product and service in the Taranaki region and this has led to increasing enquiries week to week.

 Should you ever be unhappy with any part of the business we are open and honest and happy to discuss any concerns.